AscendingPassage.com HOME PAGE.

 already become symbols of a lost significance, legacies of a fabulous

-antiquity, but people came curiously to contemplate them, and tourists
+antiquity.
+People came curiously to contemplate them, and tourists

 for the sake of remembrance.

-The tourists who have come to-night, and upon whom have pounced the
+The tourists who have come tonight, and upon whom have pounced the

-black-cloaked Bedouin guides, wear cap and ulster or furred greatcoat;
+black-cloaked Bedouin guides, wear cap and ulster or furred greatcoat.

-their intrusion here seems almost an offence; but, alas, such visitors
+Their intrusion here seems almost an offence.
+But, alas, such visitors

-and its soul--is become a place of rendezvous and holiday for the
+become more numerous each succeeding year.
+The town near by has become a place of rendezvous and holiday for the

 idlers and upstarts of the whole world.